glycerine/uart/README.md

 Conclusions: the Go map and the red-black tree use about the same amount of memory.
 The ART tree uses about 2x the memory of those.

+The btree consumes much less memory than the map or red-black tree.
+ART seems memory hungry in comparison, using 2x to 3x or more memory compared to the btree.
+This is due to the extra internal nodes and leaf nodes.
+The incrementally more leaf and internal nodes can consume about the same memory as the more compact btree itself, resulting in 3 fold the memory consumption of the much more compact btree.
+This is a pretty serious drawback to ART trees.
+For random access (instead of sequential) reads, ART can be slightly faster than even a well tuned btree, but only about 15% faster.
+That speed hardly makes up for 3x more memory to my thinking, as long as the slow deletes are not a concern.

 Path/prefix compression really seems like a wash on this data set.
 The second copy actually consumed more memory (3.5% more) than the inital set plus the baseline of memory for the runtime.